 What is a cervical cap?

-Many women add spermicide to the cervical cap to kill any sperm that might get around the cap.
-Spermicide adds a chemical barrier to the physical barrier formed by the cap.
+Many people add spermicide to the cervical cap to kill any sperm that might get around the cap.
+Spermicide is a chemical that immobilizes (or kills) sperm.
+It adds a chemical barrier to the physical barrier formed by the cap for even more protection.

 How effective is a cervical cap?

 Like all contraception, cervical caps are only effective when used correctly.
 If you don’t follow the directions or use it every time you have sex, it will increase your chances of becoming pregnant.
 Additionally, the cap must be fitted tightly across your cervix.
 If it's not a snug fit, it lowers the device's effectiveness.

 A cervical cap is also less effective if you've given birth vaginally.
 This is because your vagina and cervix are stretched during childbirth, and the cap may not fit as well.
 The cervical cap is about 86% effective in people who haven’t given birth.
 It’s about 71% effective in people who have given birth.